Show me a barbecue joint that doesn’t serve garlic bread and I give them less than a year. If you’re gonna que, you’d better know garlic bread.

 There are more than 20 ways to skin this cat, and once you have the basics, you should create your own signature style (share it with us below).

-1 head of roasted garlic
+- 1 head roasted garlic

-1/2 cup extra virgin olive oil
+- ½ cup extra virgin olive oil

-1 tablespoon dried thyme
+- 1 tablespoon dried thyme or rosemary

 - 1 teaspoon medium grind black pepper

-1) Dump all the ingredients in a blender and beat the heck out of them for about a minute.
+- Dump all the ingredients in a blender and beat the heck out of them for about a minute.
 Then let them sit for about 30 minutes so the dry ingredients can absorb the oil and the flavors can get to know each other better.

-3) Put the bread on your grill over medium high direct heat and stay right in front of the grill checking every 30 seconds or so.
+- Put the bread on your grill over medium high direct heat and stay right in front of the grill checking every 30 seconds or so.
 The bread can go from not yet ready to black in moments.
 Get them golden.
 If the edges burn a bit, you can scrape off the black.

 - If you have serious garlic lovers, oil the bread with olive oil all the way to the edges, and toast it over medium high direct heat.
 Serve a roasted garlic head on a plate drizzled with oil and sprinkled with sea salt, fresh thyme or rosemary or your favorite herb, and some hot pepper flakes.
 Guests can dig out the cloves with a knife, and spread it on the toast like butter.